This content is sponsored by

 Swanson understands the importance of education and awareness when it comes to RSV.
 If all goes according to plan, and Pfizer’s RSV vaccine achieves the goal of RSV disease prevention, mothers like Harris will no longer have to worry about RSV.

-According to Swanson, the vaccine antigen has been produced and is now in phase 1-2 clinical trials with human volunteers: “What we’re trying to do,” Swanson says, “is put the good form of a recently characterized protein—one that people naturally form an immune response against—into the vaccine in order to increase a mother’s levels of antibodies while she’s pregnant so that they can pass to the baby before it’s born.
+According to Swanson, the maternal RSV vaccine candidate is now in a Phase 3 clinical trial with human volunteers.
+“What we’re trying to do,” Swanson says, “is put the good form of a recently characterized protein—one that people naturally form an immune response against—into the vaccine in order to increase a mother’s levels of antibodies while she’s pregnant so that they can pass to the baby before it’s born.
 That way, once a newborn enters the world, they’re already armed with protective antibodies to fight against RSV.”

 This—like the squeals and giggles let out by Emma throughout the conversation—is music to Harris’s ears.
 Knowing firsthand the stress, anxiety, and fear a severe RSV diagnosis can cause means Harris understands the impact that completing and distributing this vaccine for widespread use could have.